-The dental profession unanimously supports the use of mouthguards in a variety of sports activities to protect your mouth from injuries.
-More than 200,000 injuries to the mouth and jaw occur each year.
-A mouthguard can prevent serious injuries such as concussions, jaw fractures and neck injuries by helping to avoid situations where the lower jaw gets jammed into the upper jaw.
-Mouthguards are effective in moving soft issue in the oral cavity away from the teeth, preventing laceration and bruising of the lips and cheeks, especially for those who wear orthodontic appliances.
+Dental professionals greatly support the use of mouthguards in a variety of sport activities to protect the mouth from injuries.
+More than 200,000 injuries to the mouth and jaw happen each year and a mouthguard can prevent serious injuries such as concussions, jaw fractures and neck injuries by helping to avoid situations where the lower jaw gets jammed into the upper jaw.

 Anytime there is a strong chance for contact with other participants or hard surfaces, it is advisable to wear a mouthguard.
 Players who participate in basketball, soft ball, football, wrestling, soccer, rugby, in-line skating, martial arts as well as recreational sports such as skateboarding and bicycling should wear mouthguards while competing.

 Parents are sometimes uninformed about the level of contact and potential for serious dental injuries involved with sports in which the child participates.
 Some, though not all schools, reinforce the health advantage of mouthguards for their contact sports.
 Cost may be another consideration, although mouthguards come in a variety of price ranges.

 Stock mouth guards -these are a bulky gutter of rigid plastic available from pharmacies and sports stores.
 They are very uncomfortable, interfere with speech and breathing and because they are not firmly secured offer a false sense of protection.